-Students matriculating Fall 2014 and beyond: All students, except those who are living at a permanent home address with a parent or guardian are required to live in on-campus housing for four years.
+Students matriculating Fall 2014 and beyond: All students, except those who are living at a permanent home address with a parent or guardian are required to live in on-campus housing for their undergraduate career.

-"Permanent Home Address" means residence at an address for a period not less than 2 years prior to enrollment in the University and must be within a 60-mile distance from Waynesburg University.
+"Permanent Home Address" means residence at an address for a period not less than 2 years prior to enrollment in the University and must be within a 60-mile distance from Waynesburg University (or 70 miles under the Covid-19 Addendum).